Creating Space for Sport in the SWIC

 More recently, our detached youth work teams have added portable American football training equipment to their outreach resources, allowing them to bring even more sporting opportunities directly to young people where they are.

-Alongside these initiatives, football remains a popular activity across many of our programmes, from informal games in the community and our prison programmes to organised events such as the Liam Hicks Memorial Cup in the Oliver Bond Flats and our semi-annual Youth Workers vs. Young People matches.
+Alongside these initiatives, football remains a popular activity across many of our programmes, from informal games in the community and our prison programmes to organised events such as the Liam Hicks Memorial Cup in the Oliver Bond Flats and our semi-annual Youth Workers vs. Young People matches at St. Patricks Athletic home ground.

 Liam Hicks Memorial Cup, 2024

 Every young person deserves the chance to discover their talents, pursue their interests, and experience the benefits that sport can bring.
-Through our programmes, we are working to ensure that more young people have the opportunity to do just that.
+Through both our programmes, and our advocacy work, we are working to ensure that more young people have the opportunity to do just that.